 Skin cancer is the most common form of cancer with more than 3 million cases diagnosed in this country each year.
 Due to its seriousness and frequency, we provide patients with comprehensive care for the treatment of skin cancer.
-At our McMinnville, OR, and Newberg, OR, office locations, Dr. Richard Ecker offers numerous procedures to help our patients maintain their dermatological and overall health.
+Dr. Richard Ecker offers numerous procedures to help our patients maintain their dermatological and overall health.
 With proper education and awareness, you can notice skin cancer or precancerous indications and pursue treatment before they progress further.

 We can diagnose, treat, and monitor signs of skin cancer for your well being, appearance, and peace of mind.
 To learn more about skin cancer or schedule a consultation with Dr. Ecker, contact our office today.